-In 2014, the Company commenced operations in 5 new start-up collision repair facilities.
-The total combined investment in leaseholds and equipment for these facilities was approximately \$2.4 million, financed through a combination of cash and finance leases.
-There were no brownfield start-ups completed in 2013.
-The Company anticipates it will use similar start-up strategies to continue growth in the future.
+In 2015, the Company commenced operations in 2 new start-up collision repair facilities.
+The total combined investment in leaseholds and equipment for these facilities was approximately \$2.6 million, financed through a combination of cash and finance leases.
+The Company commenced operations in 5 new start-up collision repair facilities in 2014 with a combined investment of approximately \$2.4 million.
+The Company anticipates it will use similar start-up strategies as part of its continued growth in the future.